NZ Cup Day FAQ’s

 I lost my ticket, can I get a new one?

-We are able to replace lost tickets.
+Yes.
 If you have lost a General Admission or Lindauer Lawn ticket we can replace it upon proof of purchase.
 Replacement will invalidate your original ticket.
 Please contact DASH Tickets on 0800 327 484.

 If you have lost a hospitality ticket, please email Joanne McMaster on email@example.com and she will deal with each lost ticket on a case by case basis.